-By Unknown Lamer from Slashdot's freedom-for-all department
+By Unknown Lamer from Slashdot's yell-at-your-computer-more-effectively department

 writes "Two Princeton computer science students have created an open source platform for developing voice-controlled applications that are always on.
 Created by Shubhro Saha and Charlie Marsh, Jasper runs on the Raspberry Pi under Raspbian, using a collection of open source libraries to make up a development platform for building voice-controlled applications.
 Marsh and Saha demonstrate Jasper's capability to perform Internet searches, update social media, and control music players such as Spotify.

 You need a few easily obtainable bits of hardware

 (a USB microphone, wifi dongle or ethernet, and speakers).
 The whole thing is powered by CMU Sphinx